Nasal and paranasal sinus cancer organisations

 The British Association of Skin Camouflage

 The British Association of Skin Camouflage has detailed information about camouflage cosmetics for people who need help to cover up scars and disfigurements after head and neck cancer surgery.
-It promotes, supports and furthers the remedial techniques of skin camouflage.
 It runs training courses for health care professionals and beauty therapists to learn the skills to teach people how to apply camouflage make up.

-The Rarer Cancers Foundation also have a helpline, which is run by specialist nurses.
-You can phone them on 0800 434 6476.
-They are open between 9.30 and 4.30, Monday to Friday.
+The Rarer Cancers Foundation also have a helpline.
+You can phone them on 0800 334 5551.

 Macmillan Cancer Support